 Remember that one of your website’s primary functions is to provide information on your business or service and to get people to contact you for more information.
 So, make it easy for them to do just that!

 Complete contact information

 Almost a no-brainer, you’d say, but you’d be surprised how many websites don’t include complete contact information on their site.
 One of the biggest frustrations of website visitors is the difficulties they encounter when they are trying to find your phone number.

-In fact, I find it much easier and quicker to Google a company to find their phone number instead of looking it up in the phone book.
+In fact, nowadays most people find it much easier and quicker to Google a company to find their phone number instead of looking it up in the phone book or Yellow Pages.

-Back to the subject, did you know that one of the most common complaints of website visitors is that they can’t easily find the company/organization’s phone number on the website.
-At a bare minimum, we recommend complete contact information be included on the homepage and on the Contact Is page.
+Did you know that one of the most common complaints of website visitors is that they can’t easily find the company/organization’s phone number on the website.
+At a bare minimum, we recommend complete contact information be included on the homepage and on the Contact Us page.

 Online Contact form

 It’s easy to set up an online contact form to assist visitors to your website to submit a query to you.
 The benefit for you is that it comes to your email inbox as a targeted sales lead, showing you the person’s name, address, phone, email, and selected other information.
-These forms work as a 24/7 inquiry center for your business, with visitors to your site able to submit an inquiry, even if your office is closed.
-Then, first thing in the morning, you have the opportunity to respond by phone or email to the inquiry.
+These forms work as a 24/7 inquiry center for your business, with visitors to your site able to submit an inquiry even if your office is closed.
+Then, once your office opens again, you have the opportunity to respond to the inquiry by phone or email.